 - your pension will rely on your husband’s contribution record

-You can collect this form from the Social Security Department or you can call us and we can send you one.
+- collect a 'married woman’s election' form from the Social Security Department (or call us and we’ll send you one)

-When you have completed the form, return it to us, together with your original marriage certificate.
+- complete the form and return it to us, together with your original marriage certificate

-If you have a blue social security registration card it must be sent back to us.
-You'll need to tell us if you are working, or intend to work.
-We will then send you a red card.
-The colour of the card tells your employer whether to deduct contributions or not.
+- tell us if you’re working, or if you intend to work and we’ll send you a red card (the colour of the card tells your employer whether to deduct contributions or not)

-We strongly advise that before choosing not to pay contributions, you fully understand how your right to claim benefits may be affected.
+If you choose not to pay contributions, you must fully understand how your right to claim benefits may be affected.

-Once you have opted out of paying contributions, you cannot opt back in.
+Once you have opted out of paying contributions, you can’t opt back in.
 You will remain on a red card until you reach pension age.

 Changes in circumstances